 If you have leftover beef stew, you are a lucky person!
 Beef stew makes the most delicious leftovers and reheats beautifully.

-To store leftover beef stew, let it come to room temperature then place it in an a container with a lid and refrigerate for up to 3 days.
+To store leftover beef stew, let it come to room temperature then place it in an airtight container or a container with a tight-fitting lid and refrigerate for up to 3 days.

 To reheat the beef stew, you can either microwave individual portions on high heat for about 2 minutes or you can place the stew in a pan with a lid and heat on low covered with a little water added until hot.